 Academic writing is one indication that a psychologist can think clearly, creatively and logically.

 Mark's research interests have been centred around methods of service delivery, the views of service users and also working with vulnerable individuals in community settings.
 His work has been featured nationally in the media (e.g., here).
 He also has an interest in fine art and has completed research into the link between creativity and mental health - many famous artists have been reported to have experienced mental health difficulties.
 More latterly his writing has focused on a form of cognitive-behaviour therapy and he is the lead author of one of the main textbooks on this topic.
-Please contact Mark to request copies of articles that he has written.
-His ResearchGate profile is here.

 Selected journal articles:

 Papworth, M. A. & James, I. A. (2003).
 Creativity and mood: Towards a model of cognitive mediation.
 Journal of Creative Behavior, 37(1), 1-16.
-[Abstract]
+[Pre-publication draft]

 Papworth, M. A. & Crosland, A. (2005).
 Health service use of whole system interventions.
 Journal of Management Development, 24(6), 519-529.
 [Abstract]